 Just to clarify, I’m talking about both the comfort of the procedure itself, as well as how comfortable the aftermath is.

-The act of trimming chest hair is far more comfortable than waxing.
-As you’re usually trimming down to more than a few millimeters from the chest, there is usually minimal skin irritation.
-Nicks and cuts are less frequent than with shaving.
+The act of trimming chest hair is generally more comfortable than waxing.
+As you’re usually trimming down to more than a few millimeters from the chest, there is usually less irritation.

 This refers to how easy it is to actually get the chest hair removed.
 While “comfort” refers to the actual sensation, “ease” refers to convenience and practicality.

 Trimming chest hair isn’t very hard to do at all.
 All you need to do is attach the size guard, turn it on, and get to work.